code-423n4/2022-12-gogopool-findings/data/MyFDsYours-Q.md

  ### RewardsPool.sol [L36](https://github.com/code-423n4/2022-12-gogopool/blob/main/contracts/contract/RewardsPool.sol#L36)

      In the initialize function I recommend to revert an explicit Error instead of returning nothing.
 It's a better understanding for the gardian that would like to initialize the rewards pool, and for the developper that want to read an explicit code.

+     Even if by using "return ;" we optimize gas consumption

 ### Recommandation : create an error, for example RewardsPoolAlreadyInitialised(), and revert it in L36.